STNETRadio/Doc/googleworks/reset.md

 Once the team receives your email, they will review it and send you a new password via the email you provided.
 Please note that the password will be valid for no more than 1 business day.
 Additionally, you will be required to change the password upon your first login for security purposes.

-If you have any further questions or need additional assistance, please contact the support team via email at [team@stnetradio.co](mailto:team@stnetradio.co).
+If you have any further questions or need additional assistance, please contact the support team via email at [team@stnetradio.com](mailto:team@stnetradio.com).